chrispan68/Installer/README.md

 # Installer
 Navigate to where you want the working directory to be using cmd or terminal.
 Type in the following command "git clone https://github.com/chrispan68/Installer.git" to clone the repository in that location in a folder called Installer.
-The path to your working directory working directory is now going look like <some path>\Installer.
+The path to your working directory is now going look like <some path>\Installer.

 Go to this link: https://www.jetbrains.com/idea/download/#section=windows.
 Download the Community Edition .exe file into the working directory.
 (Should look something like ideaIC-2018.2.exe)